Rudyard Township, Michigan

 Rudyard Township (/ˈɹʌd.jəɹd/ RUDD-yərd) is a civil township of Chippewa County in the U.S. state of Michigan.
-As of the 2010 census, the township population was 1,370.
+As of the 2020 census, the township population was 1,289.
 In 2023, Rudyard Township was designated the "Snowy Owl Capital of Michigan".

 History

 Rudyard is an unincorporated community within the township located on M-48, near I-75.
-The community was originally named "Pine River", however, because there was already another town in Michigan with that name, it was changed in 1890 to Rudyard.
-The name was suggested by Fred Underhill, an executive with the Soo Line Railroad, because of his great admiration for Rudyard Kipling.
+The community was originally named "Pine River".
+However, because there was already another town in Michigan with that name, it was changed in 1890 to Rudyard.
+The name was suggested by Frederick Douglas Underwood, an executive with the Soo Line Railroad, because of his great admiration for Rudyard Kipling.

-Rudyard Kipling wrote back to Mr. Underhill, in reference to the naming of the towns of Rudyard and Kipling, Michigan, with the following written on the back of a photograph:
+Rudyard Kipling wrote back to Mr. Underwood, in reference to the naming of the towns of Rudyard and Kipling, Michigan.